 Mighty Small Homes are 48% more energy efficient than traditional stick-built homes.

-In addition to saving on construction costs, utility costs for small homes built with structural insulated panels are much lower.
-These homes are air-tight and super insulated.
+In addition to saving on construction costs, utility costs for small homes kits built with structural insulated panels are much lower.
+These homes are air-tight and super-insulated.
 Mighty Small Homes, for example, are 48 percent more energy efficient than traditional stick-built homes.
 Also, a smaller space is cheaper to heat or cool.